 Microsoft and ICMP announced in November that Microsoft has donated US$474,791 in software to ICMP.
-This will allow ICMP to maintain and enhance its Identification Database Management System (iDMS) software and add efficiency to its global communications.
+This will allow ICMP to maintain and enhance its Integrated Database Management System (iDMS) software and add efficiency to its global communications.

 This is the fifth major donation by Microsoft to ICMP.
 It donated software in 2008, 2010, 2011, 2012 and 2015 under its global “Unlimited Potential” initiative, which provides software support to non-profit organizations.